msychalice/leetcode/README.md

 Whenever left+mid+right >= 2, the lowest common ancestor is found.

+## 239. Sliding Window Maximum
+Use monotonic decreasing queue to be the window.
+The front of the queue is the max num.
+Extend window: remove all the smaller nums before adding the new num.
+Shrink window: remove the front only if the front is equal to its original num(nums[i-k+1])

 ## 277. Find the Celebrity
 By calling knows(i,j) we can identify i or j is not a celebrity.
 If i knows j, i is not a celebrity.
 If i doesn't know j, j is not a celebrity.